ChuckZoro/Ubuntu-server-/Docker.md

 - I learned how to use the official documentation when learning about and installing a new technology.
 - If your computer's clock is not sychronized with the Network Time Protocol there may be a valid certificate conflict.
+- In github when adding a file to a repository, you need to add .md to the file to make it a markdown file.
+If not,  you will not be able to add photos to the file.